 Daytona Beach cop-killing suspect, 29, formally charged with murder

-A grand jury decision allows Florida to pursue the death penalty against defendant Othal Wallace in the slaying of Officer Jayson Raynor
+A grand jury decision allows Florida to pursue the death penalty against defendant Othal Wallace in the slaying of Officer Jason Raynor

-The suspect accused of fatally shooting Daytona Beach police Officer Jayson Raynor was indicted by a Volusia County grand jury Wednesday on a charge of first-degree murder.
+The suspect accused of fatally shooting Daytona Beach police Officer Jason Raynor was indicted by a Volusia County grand jury Wednesday on a charge of first-degree murder.

 Othal Wallace, 29, is accused of shooting Raynor in the head during a stop on June 23.
 Raynor was hospitalized and died last month, 55 days after the attack.